LaZeAsh/notes/content/notes/Reinforcement Learning.md

 The goal of reinforcement learning is to learn a good strategy for the agent from trials and simple feedback.
 With optimal strategy the [[AI Agents|agent]] can adapt to the environment to maximize future rewards

+Reinforcement Learning is teaching an agent how to behave in an environment by telling it how good it's doing

 ## Key Concepts